-This project leverages previous CSA-funded space technology developments we have made in robotic exploration and artificial intelligence (AI).
-We have learned a lot about how we can make planetary rovers safer and more efficient drivers – now we’re going to take that technology and make rovers smarter scientists.
+The ASAS-CRATERS project leverages previous CSA-funded space technology developments that Mission Control has made in robotic exploration and AI.
+We have learned a lot about how to make planetary rovers safer and more efficient drivers, and we are now taking that technology and making rovers smarter for science.

 ASAS-CRATERS is being developed in collaboration with a fully Canadian team of experts in topics ranging from planetary science to robotics and embedded systems for spaceflight.
-The Science team includes Dr. Gordon Osinski who is Director of Research at Western University’s Institute of Earth and Space Exploration (IESE) and Dr. Ed Cloutis who is Director at University of Winnipeg’s Centre for Terrestrial and Planetary Exploration (C-TAPE).
-The science team is also supported by Dr. Ryan Ewing of Texas A&M University who was a Surface Properties Scientist for NASA’s MSL rover.
+The Science team is led by Mission Control Chief Science Officer, Dr. Melissa Battler, and includes Dr. Gordon Osinski, Director of Research at Western University’s Institute of Earth and Space Exploration (IESE), and Dr. Ed Cloutis, Director at University of Winnipeg’s Centre for Terrestrial and Planetary Exploration (C-TAPE).
+The science team is also supported by Dr. Ryan Ewing of Texas A&M University, who was a Surface Properties Scientist for NASA’s MSL rover.

-The technology will be developed in conjunction with Xiphos Systems Corporation, a Canadian SME that boasts four generations of products flying in space for over 17 years.
-MDA, the world leader in space robotics, will support the project by providing radiation analysis of the Xiphos hardware for the lunar environment.
-Technology development will also be supported by Dr. Ken McIsaac at Western’s IESE and Dr. Krzysztof Skonieczny at Concordia University.
-In total, 10+ students at Mission Control and partnering universities will be engaged in this project.
+The technology will be developed in conjunction with Xiphos Systems Corporation, a Canadian firm that boasts four generations of products flying in space for over 17 years.
+MDA, the world leader in space robotics, supports the project by providing radiation analysis of the Xiphos hardware for the Lunar environment.
+Technology development is also supported by Dr. Ken McIsaac at Western’s IESE and Dr. Krzysztof Skonieczny at Concordia University.
+In total, 10+ students at Mission Control and partnering universities are engaged in this project.